 To describe what’s going on, scientists use a number of terms.

-Natural Selection –There are times that we’ve got skills that help us survive; sometimes we don’t.
+Natural Selection –There are times when we’ve got skills that help us survive; sometimes, we don’t.

 Well, the lifetime achievement of Charles Darwin is Natural selection.
 Darwin’s Galapagos Islands work has laid the framework and foundation for our modern-day natural selection theory.